marksherriff/uvacs-advising/bacs/new_student_info.md

 1. __Career Services:__  BACS majors have full access to services from the Center for Engineering Career Development.
 Don’t let the “engineering” put you off!
 CS students are their largest community of customers, and they know and welcome BACS students!
 They can give advice for CS students about graduate school and job/careers in "non-engineering" fields too.
 2. To learn about __job openings__ for CS students, be sure to learn about the Handshake system run by the career center.
-3. __Student organizations:__ The CS department has a web page with info on clubs and organizations that might interest CS students.
-Also, the student ACM group has created a list of student organizations that any CS major can get involved with.
+3. __Student clubs and organizations:__ The CS department has a [web page with info on clubs and organizations](https://engineering.virginia.edu/departments/computer-science/about-computer-science/clubs-and-groups) that might interest CS students.
 4. __Study-abroad course approval:__  Contact Prof. Charles Reiss (creiss@virginia.edu) for approval of courses you may take abroad that you want to count for your CS major.
 He approves these for the CS department instead of the program director.
 Except for integration electives -- for those, contact the Director.
 5. There is a __Distinguished Majors Program (DMP)__ for BACS students.
 Find out more on the the [BACS advising page]({{ baseurl }}/bacs.html).